icip-cas/Verifier-Engineering/README.md

 This is a collection of papers and other resources for verifier engineering, which corresponds to the paper [Search, Verify and Feedback: Towards Next Generation Post-training Paradigm of Foundation Models via Verifier Engineering](paper/ve.pdf).
 We will update the paper content and this repo regularly, and we very much welcome suggestions of any kind.

+> [!NOTE]
+> 🌟 **Feel free to submit pull requests to share your work and insights from the perspective of verifier engineering - your contributions are always welcome!**

 ## Overview of Common Verifiers